/* Google Analytics */

 Sexual Misconduct

 ABROADER strictly prohibits sexual misconduct, defined as nonconsensual physical contact of a sexual nature.
 It encompasses a broad range of behaviors, including acts using force, threat, intimidation, or advantage gained by the offended student’s mental or physical incapacity or impairment of which the offending student was aware or should have been aware.
-A charged student’s use of any drug, including alcohol will be considered an exacerbating rather than a mitigating circumstance.
+A charged student’s use of any drug, including alcohol, will be considered an exacerbating rather than a mitigating circumstance.
 Sexual misconduct of any kind represents socially irresponsible behavior and violates the rights of others.

 Communication Policy

-The participant must not use ABROADER and/ or Host Organizations’ identification, stationery, supplies, and equipment for personal or political matters.
-When communicating publicly on matters that involve ABROADER or host organizations, the participant must not presume to speak for ABROADER and host organizations on any topic, unless they are certain that the views they express are those of the organizations, and it is the organizations’ desire that such views be publicly disseminated.
+The intern must not use ABROADER and/ or Host Organizations’ identification, stationery, supplies, and equipment for personal or political matters.
+When communicating publicly on matters that involve ABROADER or host organizations, the intern must not presume to speak for ABROADER and host organizations on any topic, unless they are certain that the views they express are those of the organizations, and it is the organizations’ desire that such views be publicly disseminated.

-When dealing with any program’s outsider, including public officials, the participant must take care not to compromise the integrity or damage the reputation of ABROADER and cooperative host organizations, or any outside individual, business, or government body.
+When dealing with any program’s outsider, including public officials, the intern must take care not to compromise the integrity or damage the reputation of ABROADER and cooperative host organizations, or any outside individual, business, or government body.

 Confidentiality

-Behavior Policy at Host Companies
+Behavior Policy at Host Organizations

 • Remain drug and alcohol-free, and avoid the use of controlled substances